IntroCSCI/colorvisionproject-justincraven/README.md

 HOW DIFFICULT IS IT TO READ YOUR SITE FOR COLORBLIND PEOPLE?

-Inputing a CSS File should result in a grading of how difficult it is to read your site for people with different types of colorblindness.
+Inputing a CSS File should result in a quick analysis of how difficult it is to read your site for people with different types of colorblindness.

 ### v0.1 Updates